sqlfluff/sqlfluff/DOCS.md

   - `ansi` - Currently the only option - assumes that the sql is in line with [_ISO/IEC 9075_](https://en.wikipedia.org/wiki/ISO/IEC_9075)
   - ... to come `mysql`, `redshift` and potentially others...
+- `[--rules RULES]`: Narrow the search to only specific rules.
+For example specifying `--rules L001` will only search for rule `L001` (Unnessesary trailing whitespace).
+Multiple rules can be specified with commas e.g.
+  `--rules L001,L002` will specify only looking for violations of rule `L001` and rule `L002`.
 - `[PATH]` the path to a sql file or directory to lint.
   - _Files_ e.g. `test_file.sql` or `src/some_other_file.sql` - passing
     the path of a single file just lints a single file.